 Rubbing Itchy Eyes

-Our face is the main area where the signs of premature ageing start showing first.
+Our face is the main area where the signs of premature aging start showing first.
 This majorly depends on the lifestyle and daily habits.
 We all rub our eyes habitually either knowingly or unknowingly.
 There are delicate blood vessels under the eyelids, which easily break when you rub your eyes with your hands.

 Frequent rubbing of itchy gives your eyes an aged look, some people even develop dark circles and drooping eyelids.
 Involuntary rubbing over a long period can cause an eye disorder called keratoconus.
 This results in the weakening of the cornea and loses its natural spherical shape.
-This eventually results in a blurred vision and cannot be completely corrected with eyeglasses or contact lenses.
+This eventually results in blurred vision and cannot be completely corrected with eyeglasses or contact lenses.

 Stay Up Late at Night

 If you are deprived of enough sleep, your eyes age faster!
 Recent studies have shown that less sleep can accelerate the ageing process and this is first observed near the eyes.
 Lack of sleep can cause mood swing, redness in the eyes, dark circles, puffy eyes, convulsion, blurry vision, and dry eyes.
 And above all these, it also results in involuntary eye spasms called myokymia.
 In order to avoid these detrimental effects make sure that you get proper sleep of at least 8 hours at night.

 Our eyes are surrounded by fluid, which keeps them hydrated and it washes away any debris every time you blink.
 Not drinking enough water can result in dehydration that eventually leads to dry eyes, redness, and puffy eyelids.
 So drink enough water to retain a healthy balance of fluid in the eyes.